US Rep John Lewis of Georgia says he has pancreatic cancer

 In that era, he led hundreds of protesters in the 1965 Bloody Sunday march across the Edmund Pettus Bridge in Selma, Alabama.
 Then 25, he was at the head of the march when he was knocked to the ground and beaten by police.
 His skull was fractured, and nationally televised images of the brutality forced the country's attention on racial oppression in the South.
 Lewis also joined King and four other civil rights leaders in organizing the 1963 March on Washington.
 He spoke to the vast crowd just before King delivered his famed I Have a Dream speech.

 Lewis turned to politics in 1981, when he was elected to the Atlanta City Council.
-He won a seat in Congress in 1986 and has spent much of his career in the minority.
+He won a seat in Congress in 1986.